How To Remove Rust Spots From Ironmongery

 Hand Forged Ironmongery

-Hand forged latches, hinges and accessories are made on the anvil from mild steel which is heated and hammered into shape.
-These are popular products, especially for traditional ledge and brace doors.
-Often found in older properties and cottage style homes, hand forged latches offer authentic period character.
+Hand forged latches, hinges and accessories are made on the anvil from mild steel, which is heated and hammered into shape.

-Hand forged products are not recommended for external use unless specified.
-External grade hand forged items will have a special coating for withstanding the elements.
-As with cast iron products, however, even with an external grade coating, they will be prone to rusting, especially around screw holes and areas of friction.
-This is the nature of the product.
+As with cast iron products, even with an external grade coating, they will still be prone to rusting, especially around screw holes and areas of friction.

 Maintaining Your Door & Window Furniture

-Prevention is always better than cure!
-The best advice is to treat your cast iron hardware as soon as it is unboxed and maintain with regular attention.
-This isn't an onerous task and is well worth it to keep your cast iron furniture in top condition.
+The best advice is to treat your cast iron hardware as soon as it is unboxed and maintain it with regular attention.

-Tips for preventing rust:
+Tips for preventing rust

 • Linseed oil is excellent for giving rust protection.